-The coverage of the Basic Pension is universal, i.e. it extends to all residents 20 years old or above in Japan including foreigners.
-For the National Pension, the eligibility to receive pensions requires a minimum of 25 years of premium payment.
+The coverage of the Basic Pension is universal, i.e. it is intended to cover all residents 20 years old or above in Japan including foreigners.
+For the National Pension, the eligibility to receive pension benefit requires a minimum of 25 years of premium payment.